-Details Career/Technical Education Programs or other Vocational Training (EPC) Description of the component Career/technical education and vocational training provides an opportunity for ABAWDs to participate in courses or programs of study that are part of a program of career and technical education (as defined in section 3 of the Carl D. Perkins Act of 2006) and other post-secondary education.
+Details Career/Technical Education Programs or other Vocational Training (EPC) Description of the component Career/technical education and vocational training provides an opportunity for mandatory participants to participate in courses or programs of study that are part of a program of career and technical education (as defined in section 3 of the Carl D. Perkins Act of 2006) and other post-secondary education.
 The vocational training component offers participants an opportunity to earn postsecondary credentials valued by employers and industry, including certifications and degrees, industry-recognized credentials, and licensures.
+The certifications, credentials and licenses vary from LWDB to LWDB depending on the training available in their service area.
+Also, it varies per participant based on their career interests and type of training that the participant is enrolled in/completes.
+Some examples include: Nursing Assistant certification/license Culinary Arts certification

-ABAWDs assigned to education components, to include on online classes, may be allowed one hour of study time for each hour of class time completed, as long as verification is provided of the actual class time spent.
+Commercial Driver's License Mandatory participants assigned to education components, including on online classes, may be allowed one hour of study time for each hour of class time completed, as long as verification is provided of the actual class time spent.
 Career/technical education and vocational training activities may be combined with job search or job search training, or other qualifying com ponents.

-Target population ABAWDs

-Criteria for participation High school diploma or equivalency, functional literacy and numeracy skills as well as career interests that align with the type of vocational training being sought, basic computer skills, post-secondary education program's alignment with demand occupations in the local area, and no barriers that would impede the participant's likelihood of obtaining employment related to the post-secondary education program.

-Geographic area Statewide

-E&T providers LWDBs

-Projected annual participation 1,552

-Estimated annual component costs \$96,550

-Not supplanting For any vocational training activity, Florida ensures that E&T funds are not used to pay for education services or activities that are already supported/covered by nonfederal funds.
-In the instance of vocational training, it is typically offered at a cost to the general public and is not covered by non-Federal funds.
-Therefore, there is negligible opportunity for supplanting of non-Federal funds to occur for vocational training.
+Target population Mandatory participants Criteria for participation The criteria for participation in career/technical education programs or other vocational training includes having a high school diploma or equivalency, functional literacy and numeracy skills as well as career interests that align with the type of vocational training being sought, basic computer skills, post-secondary education programs in alignment with demand occupations in the local area, and no barriers that would impede the participant's likelihood of obtaining employment related to the post-secondary education program.
+Geographic area Statewide E&T providers LWDBs Projected annual participation 155 - based on historical participation Estimated annual component costs \$3,173 per participant and annual cost of \$491,815 The cost increase is due to the requested change in the calculation methodology and is not due to any notable cost increases.
+Not supplanting For any vocational training activity, Florida ensures that E&T funds are not used to pay for education services or activities that are already supported/covered by non-federal funds.
+In the instance of vocational training, it is typically offered at a cost to the general public and is not covered by non-federal funds.
+Therefore, there is negligible opportunity for supplanting of non-federal funds to occur for vocational training.
 Further, the appropriate coordination occurs between the training providers and the LWDBs to ensure E&T funds supplement both federal and non-federal funds (when these funds are also available to support/cover the participant's training costs) and do not supplant these funds.
 Cost parity To ensure costs charged to SNAP E&T participants do not exceed the costs charged for non-E&T participants, case managers will compare costs on documentation provided by the participant to the education provider's published costs for the education program.